 Dry the slides with compressed air [1] and store them in a dark slide box until ready to scan [2].

-MED: Talent dries the with compressed air.
+MED: Talent takes the slide out of the box, wipes the non-DNA side with fine wipe and dries the DNA-side with compressed air.
 (Author Comment: Note to the video editor: this step was shot in two parts.
 Please merge them into one) (Editor: I’m not sure where the shot was split, but please merge them as the author requested if possible.)

 MED: Talent places the slides into a slide box

-When ready, use a microarray scanner to scan the chip with an excitation of 495 nanometers and an emission of 519 nanometers, and collect the fluorescence intensity [1].
+When ready, use a microarray scanner to scan the chip with an excitation of 495 nanometers and an emission of 519 nanometers, and collect the median fluorescence intensity [1].

 MED: Talent, at a microarray scanner, scans the chips as described.
 Any action in this process can be filmed for this shot.
 (Author Comment: Note to the video editor: Screenshots of the scanned slide can be added if necessary)